$35 blood draw

 You need to order the CHIC DNA repository blood kit prior to making an appointment with your vet's office.
 Go to the Applications section of the OFA website.
 Down under "Miscellaneous Forms" is the order form for "DNA Repository".
 Fill out the form, making sure that you check the box for the "Blood Based Collection Kit".
 It can take a couple of weeks for the kit to arrive.
 The "kit" is really nothing more than stickers that will be put on the tubes of blood.
 Once you have the kit, you can make an appointment with your vet's office for the blood draw.
 Make the appointment for early in the week (ideally Monday) as the blood has to be shipped overnight to arrive on a business day.

 Your vet's office may ship the blood for you, or you can ship it yourself.
 To ship yourself, go to the nearest FedEx Ship Center.
-Purchase a "small electronics box" and ask for a "Clin Pack" (clinical pack), which is a large plastic bag.
+Ask for a "Clin Pack" (clinical pack), which is a large plastic bag, and a small box which fits inside the Clin Pack.
 Put the tubes of blood inside a small zip-lock bag (with some paper towels in case of leakage).
-Put the zip-lock bag and a "cold pack" (which your vet's office can give you) into the box you purchased.
+Put the zip-lock bag and a "cold pack" (which your vet's office can give you) into the box.
 Put the box in the Clin Pack.
 Ship the Clin Pack to the University of Missouri address that came with the collection kit.
 Ship "FedEx Standard Overnight"; the package does not need to be shipped priority.

 Sometime around the time when your puppy is 15 months old ... or perhaps a little older ... make an appointment with your vet's office for a first dental cleaning with dental x-rays.
 Not all vets do dental x-rays, so you may need to find another vet to clean your dog's teeth.
 This first dental visit is more about the dental x-rays than the cleaning.
 (You want to make sure that there are not any retained teeth.)
 Prior to your appointment, go the Applications section of the OFA website.
 Under "Vet Exam-Related Forms" is the form for "Dentition".
 Fill out the form and ask your vet to fill out the rest.
 Submit the completed form to OFA.